Basement Water Damage in Cedar Rapids: Causes and Solutions

 The float that triggers the pump can stick due to debris, biological growth, or wear at the pivot.
 Pump fails to start even though water is rising.
 Sometimes the pump runs continuously instead, burning out the motor.

-Power Loss During Storms
+Power Loss During Heavy Rain

 Prevention